 Established in September 1980, the Canadian Fitness and Lifestyle Research Institute (CFLRI) is a national research organization concerned with monitoring the physically activity levels of Canadians and sharing knowledge about the importance of leading healthy, active lifestyles.

 Supporting national organizations, federal and provincial governments, and Canadian universities, the Institute is a key leader in bringing knowledge on physical activity and sport to its users.

 CFLRI is a registered not-for-profit applied research institution.
 Its charitable number is 0740621-21-10.
 The Institute is funded by federal, provincial, and territorial governments responsible for physical activity, recreation, health, and sport, as well as additional contracts and grants.

-The Institute is directed by a Board of Directors comprised of eminent scholars and professionals in the areas of public health, physical education, sport sciences, recreation, and medicine, as well as universities and federal and provincial levels of governments.
+The Institute is directed by a Board of Directors comprised of eminent scholars and professionals in the areas of public health, physical education, sport sciences, recreation, or medicine.

 How do our activities impact society?

-- monitor change in the physical activity and health status of Canadians through the Physical Activity Benchmarks Program;
+- monitor change in the physical activity, sport participation and health status of Canadians through the Physical Activity and Sport Monitoring Program

-- develop research priorities and recommend strategies to increase physical activity levels for reducing the public health burden associated with sedentary living;
+- identify research priorities and recommend strategies to increase physical activity levels